iltommi/qdb-documentation/source/contact.rst

 About Bureau 14
 ---------------

-wrpme is the work of `Bureau 14 <http://www.bureau14.fr/>`_ a startup located in Paris, France.
+quasardb is the work of `Bureau 14 <http://www.bureau14.fr/>`_ a startup located in Paris, France.

 Address
     Bureau 14 SARL - 14, avenue de l'Opéra - 75001 Paris - *France*